- How it works

 - Executes the workflow while you go off and work on something else

 Although this was a fun way to prove a point, there’s a lot at stake here.
-Being able to work like this has a lot of knock-on effects, and it’s not limited to normalization.
+Being able to work like Fatima was able to is a game-changer for biologists, and it’s not limited to normalization.
 This way of working applies to all lab work:

 - Simpler to do high throughput work